The small size of our student population is powerful in assuring an intensive, individualized program for each student and family.

 The therapeutic program at Maple Lake academy consists of structured individual, group, family and recreation experiential therapies.
 Each student at Maple Lake receives a minimum of 20 hours of therapy per week.

 Our program allows the students the opportunity to work through personal and family struggles and gives the optimum opportunity to learn social and life skills in a consistent and individualized manner.
 Framed with love and boundaries, our program provides the scaffolding for change and growth for both our students and their families.
-Throughout the therapeutic process, Maple Lake Academy therapists customize the treatment plan to fit each girl’s specific needs.
+Throughout the therapeutic process, Maple Lake Academy therapists customize the treatment plan to fit each individual’s specific needs.
 Without a Level system, Maple Lake Academy monitors progress individually and focuses on strengths and successes.

 This builds self-esteem and allows students to be a part of their progress, rather than just receiving feedback and being placed in levels that determine what privileges they can enjoy at any given time.
 A Level system can be very frustrating and detrimental to our students.
 At Maple Lake we have a fluid Light system that allows our students to develop new skill sets as they learn and grow and not be “punished” during the growth process.
 This Light system, along with our patient and consistent staff, provide a safe and supportive framework for our students.